Pogo (musician)

-Music
+Career

 Pogo has produced tracks using samples from films and TV shows such as Pulp Fiction.
 He has also sampled from other sources, such as field recordings for his project Remix the World.
 Remix the World was an ambitious project, consisting of all original content.
 Bertke shot real-world footage and then used those sounds and images to capture the essence of the places he visited.
-The Real World Remix was shot in Kenya, South Africa, Bhutan, and Perth.
+The Real World Remix was shot in Kenya, Brooklyn, Johannesburg, South Africa, Bhutan, and Perth.

 Bertke is best known for his use of video sampling to produce music videos, which he uploads on the video-sharing website YouTube.
 As of October 2017, his most popular YouTube video is Alice, made of samples of Disney's animated film Alice in Wonderland, with more than 30 million views.
 In 2010, his music video Gardyn, created from footage of his mother working in her garden, was juried along with 24 other YouTube videos for an exhibition at the Guggenheim Museum in New York City.
 On 29 September 2016, Pogo released a song called "Trumpular" on SoundCloud which consisted of quotes from Republican nominee, and later President, Donald Trump.
 Later, in 2019, he made a music video called "Homarge", based on The Simpsons (mostly from the episode "Simpson and Delilah"), which gained over a million views.
 On August 27, 2021, Pogo released a remix called "Strangerous", taking voices and sounds from Stranger Things, which has become Pogo's second most viewed on SoundCloud, and on November 5, 2021, he released "Cabin Fever", which samples Muppet Treasure Island.

 Pogo's music is used on the conservative YouTube talk show Louder with Crowder, hosted by Steven Crowder, and is used as bumper music to transition in and out of commercial breaks.

+On 7 January 2022, Bertke’s latest album Cosmoluxe was released to Bandcamp and to YouTube on the 11th.
+The album includes remixes of Stranger Things, Muppet Treasure Island, Chitty Chitty Bang Bang and Spyro the Dragon.
+17 February that year saw the release of the track Sunflowers to SoundCloud.
+16 March saw the release of his most recent track Have Some Jelly, which was later removed although reuploads exist.
+After that, Pogo was put under an indefinite hiatus.

+In late 2024, he relaunched his pre-Pogo website to include his photography, design and sound recording work.
+News of this became widely known the following April.
+Even though there has been no major activity on his Pogo accounts, he has the YouTube and Instagram pages linked on the site.
+Small updates to his YouTube include a new profile picture in March 2026, the inclusion of releases previously available on his “topic” channel and replies to various comments on his videos.